asayers/cbdr/METHOD.md

-This doesn't need to be anything fancy: `/usr/bin/time --format "$branch,%e" --append --output bench.csv $branch/bench.sh` has you covered - it's not the most precice thing in the world but it's probably good enough.
+This doesn't need to be anything fancy: `/usr/bin/time --format "$branch,%e" --append --output bench.csv $branch/bench.sh` has you covered - it's not the most precise thing in the world but it's probably good enough.

 ### Computing a confidence interval